Knitting Factory: Ownership changes and move (2008)

-Morgan Margolis took over as CEO in 2008.
-Hoffman left the company at the end of 2008.
+Hoffman left the company when Morgan Margolis, who started working for the brand in 2000, took over as CEO in 2008.

-In July 2008 the owners announced their move to close the Manhattan location and move to a much smaller space in Williamsburg, Brooklyn where it now stands at 361 Metropolitan Ave.
+In July 2008 the owners announced their move to close the Manhattan location and move to a much smaller space in Williamsburg, Brooklyn at 361 Metropolitan Ave.
 At this new venue alternative comedy thrived, with many notable comedians gracing the stage including Hannibal Buress, Seth Herzog, Che Bridgett, Dan Ilic, and Pete Davidson.
-But they changed their minds and reopened the Tribeca location, and continued putting on shows with bands including The Shells, the Cro-Mags, and New Model Army (band).
+But they changed their minds and reopened the Tribeca location, and continued putting on shows with bands including The Shells, the Cro-Mags, and New Model Army.
 At that time, the New York and Hollywood locations held over 5,000 live performances each year.

-Reno and closures (2009-present)
+Reno and closures (2009–present)

 In July 2009 it was reported that the Los Angeles location was closing.

-The last show in the Manhattan location however was on July 25, 2009, and was an event called Staff Infection in which staff took to the stage and said goodbye to its beloved club.
+The last show in the Manhattan location was on July 25, 2009, and was an event called Staff Infection in which staff took to the stage and said goodbye to their club.
 The last band to play KFNY was 12,000 Trees featuring 3 Knit staffers.
-The new location was set to reopen in the new Brooklyn location in July 2009.
+A new location was set to reopen in Brooklyn in July 2009.

-On September 9, 2009, The Knitting Factory relocated to the former space of the Luna Lounge — itself a Manhattan transplant — at 361 Metropolitan Avenue.
-This location, completely remodeled, is now in operation and has a capacity of about 300.
+On September 9, 2009, The Knitting Factory relocated to the former space of the Luna Lounge—itself a Manhattan transplant—at 361 Metropolitan Avenue.
+This location, completely remodeled, had a capacity of about 300.
 The venue opened with a performance by Les Savy Fav.

-In March 2016, the Knitting Factory announced it would be closing its Reno, Nevada location.
+A new Knitting Factory location opened near the Reno Arch in downtown Reno, Nevada on January 1, 2010.
+It was announced that this location would be closing in March 2016.

+In August 2022 the Williamsburg location closed due to dramatic rent increases on top of significant revenue losses from the COVID-19 pandemic.
+Stated plans at the time were to relocate the venue to the East Village in 2023.

+The Knitting Factory returned to Los Angeles in late 2022 with a venue opening in the neighborhood of North Hollywood.
+This venue closed in December 2023, with plans to reopen in the Art District of Downtown Los Angeles in 2024.

+The Knitting Factory New York reopened in the old Pyramid Club location on Avenue A, which had been renamed Baker Falls, on July 20, 2023.
+It closed one year later in July, 2024, for sound proofing.